-Understandably, you get premium performance with this subscription plan–but you have to be ready to pay its premium price, too.
+Understandably, you get premium performance with this subscription plan, but you have to be ready to pay its premium price, too.

-Step 4: Register Your Domain
+Step 3: Claim Your Free Domain Name

-I’d encourage you to select a .com extension as it looks more professional and helps you appear more reliable to your visitors.
+I’d encourage you to select a .com extension, as it looks more professional and helps you appear more reliable to your visitors.

 The only time that I’d consider an alternative domain extension is if the .com extension is already taken and you are absolutely set on the name.